Upwey, Dorset

 Upwey is a suburb of Weymouth in south Dorset, England.
 The suburb is situated on the B3159 road in the Wey valley.
 The area was formerly a village until it was absorbed into the Weymouth built-up area.
 It is located four miles north of the town centre in the outer suburbs.
-During the Census 2001 the combined population of Upwey and neighbouring Broadwey was 4,349.
+In the Census 2001 the combined population of Upwey and neighbouring Broadwey was 4,349.